shreyagupta30/shreyagupta30/README.md

 - 🔭 I’m currently working on creaing a dashboard for National water model at HydroSense Lab and a side project.
 - 🌱 I’m currently learning Ruby on rails, AWS pipelines and trying my hands on Machine learning.
 - 👯 I’m looking to collaborate on any FOSS projects with backend requirements in Python.
 - 🤔 I’m looking for help with good study materials for learning rails.
-- 💬 Ask me about good rock music recomdation and web technolgies.
-We can always discuss Sci-Fi movies and novels.
+- 💬 Ask me about good rock music recommendation and Web technologies.
+We can always discuss Sci-Fi movies and shows.
 - 📫 How to reach me: shreyagupta3011@gmail.com
 - 😄 Pronouns: She/her/hers
 - ⚡ Fun fact: The 8 in K8s(kubernetes) represents the 8 letters(ubernete) between K and s